Pyrofoux/Drowsy/README.md

 - **Data shape**

-  The Generator cannot produce binary data, only reals in the range \[0.0 - 1.0].
+  The Generator cannot produce binary data, but only real numbers in the range \[0.0 - 1.0].
-  Produced avatars need a post-processing, to convert non-binary gray pixels to a black and white palette.
+  Produced avatars need a post-processing to convert non-binary gray pixels to a black and white palette.
 - **Aesthetic**

   The shapes do look like Bitsy avatars.
 They are evocative, allowing the player to give them a meaning.